linux-cultist/venv-selector.nvim/docs/USAGE.md

 The plugin takes care to not overwrite your own config.
 When you select a virtual environment in the picker, it only extends the config for the lsp server with additional python settings to use your selected venv.

-You can run `checkhealth vim.lsp` to see your active lsp servers for your buffers and their configuration.
+You can run `:checkhealth vim.lsp` in neovim to see your active lsp servers for your buffers and their configuration.

 ```lua
 vim.lsp: Active Clients ~